dot-cards/Frontend-challenge/README.md

 - Responsive Design
     - Make sure the e-commerce admin dashboard is responsive across all screen sizes.
     - Make sure it is cross browser compatible.
+## Rubric
+The first thing we are looking for is your thought process.
+We want to see how you approach problems.
+Don't be afraid to change approaches in the middle.
+That might mean a lot of commits.
+If you just do one big commit at the end, all of your thought process is lost.

+The second is polish.
+That means in terms of functionality, but also in terms of code.
+In between can be messy, but your final commit should be demonstrating what you consider to be ready for production.

+The specification of the functionality is specifically designed to force you to make some design trade-offs.
+Be prepared to explain and defend the choices you make.

+These are the specific things we are looking at:

+- Functionality - Does it work?
+Does it meet all the needs as outlined in the specification?
+- Documentation - Is there a way to know what endpoints to hit?
+Are they clear and accurate?
+- Tools - Is the tooling appropriate to the problem?
+How well does it use the chosen tools?
+Does it follow best practices of the framework?
+- Style - Is there a clear separation of concerns?
+Does it reuse code where possible?
+Does it look good?
+- Commits - Is there a clear commit history to follow?